NishanthJKumar/NishanthJKumar.github.io/_posts/2026-09-20-Tackling-Robotics-with-(V)LM-Agents.md

 ---

 [^1]: This is a pretty low-level way to control a robot (though there are a few services - such as [Inverse Kinematics (IK)](https://en.wikipedia.org/wiki/Inverse_kinematics) - that still need to run between the model's outputs and the actual motors for this to be viable) and could translate to any other robot arm setup in theory.
-It's worth appreciating how thin this interface is: the model gets three camera images and the arm's joint state, and emits a target pose and gripper state as a tool call.
-That's it — no motion primitives, no trajectory optimizer, no task-specific code.

 [^2]: Prof. Phillip Isola at MIT articulated these points very well in a [recent blog post](https://web.mit.edu/phillipi/www/writing/robot-use-agents.html).